Open-Model-Initiative/graphcap/doc/concepts/perspectives.rst

 Discovering and Selecting
 ------------------------
-GraphCap offers an intuitive way to browse and select perspectives:
+graphcap offers an intuitive way to browse and select perspectives:

 - Browse by module to find related perspectives
 - Filter by tags to find perspectives for specific needs